Practical Musicality For Social Salsa Dancers

 Once dancers move out of beginner level classes and get into their stride on the social floor, they approach it with unbridled energy and enthusiasm, which is great.

-However this energy is usually uncontrolled.
-It manifests as more exhuberant, wilder movements, bigger steps and more forceful leads.
+However this increased energy can often manifest as more exhuberant, wilder movements, bigger steps and more forceful leads.

 Trained dancers channel this energy into the floor to create speed and fine motor control which produces more nuanced movement and musical interpretation.